atilaneves/cerealed/README.md

 For more examples of how to serialise structs, check the [tests](tests) directory or real-world usage in my [MQTT](https://github.com/atilaneves/mqtt) broker also written in D.

+Arrays are by default serialised with a ushort denoting array length followed by the array contents.
+It happens often enough that networking protocols have explicit length parameters for the whole packet and that array lengths are implicitly determined from this.
+For this use case, the `@RawArray` attribute tells `cerealed` to not add the length parameter.

+    private struct StringsStruct {
+        ubyte mybyte;
+        @RawArray string[] strings;
+    }

+    auto enc = new Cerealiser();
+    auto strs = StringsStruct(5, ["foo", "foobar", "ohwell"]);
+    enc ~= strs;
+    //no length encoding for the array, but strings still get a length each const bytes = [ 5, 0, 3, 'f', 'o', 'o', 0, 6, 'f', 'o', 'o', 'b', 'a', 'r', 0, 6, 'o', 'h', 'w', 'e', 'l', 'l'];
+    assert(enc.bytes == bytes);

+    auto dec = new Decerealiser(bytes);
+    assert(dec.value!StringsStruct ==  strs);